Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Non-optimal MTLA

 \subsection{First Traffic Light}

 The UAM in \cref{MUA} is adopted to generate the speed interval for the first traffic light:

-where; $v$ is the actual speed, $v_t$ is the target speed reached after the acceleration phase, $d$ is the acceleration distance which is set equal to the distance between the front of the vehicle and the traffic light ($d =l_1$).

-It is important to note that \cref{MUA} is a set of two equations with three unknowns: $v_t$, $a$ and $t$, so a parameter still need to be fixed in order to obtain a unique solution.
-To do so, two cases can be distinguished according to the phase of the traffic light: green or red.

-\paragraph{Green Phase} If the first green of the TL is taken into consideration, the minimum velocity is the one that allows crossing the traffic light when the phase is just starting to shift to red.
+where; $v$ is the actual speed, $v_\text{target}$ is the target speed reached after the acceleration phase, $d$ is the acceleration distance which is set equal to the distance between the front of the vehicle and the traffic light ($d =l_1$).
+It is important to note that \cref{MUA} is a set of two equations with three unknowns: $v_\text{target}$, $a$ and $t$, so a parameter still need to be fixed in order to obtain a unique solution.
+To do so, two cases can be distinguished according to the phase of the traffic light: green or red. \paragraph{Green Phase} If the first green of the TL is taken into consideration, the minimum velocity is the one that allows crossing the traffic light when the phase is just starting to shift to red.
 The time at which the phase shift occurs is the remaining time of the first green phase ($t_{1,g1}$), where the first index refers to the number of the TL and the second to the number of the green phase.
 By substituting $t=t_{1,g1}$ in \cref{MUA}, minimum velocity and acceleration can be computed.
 The maximum velocity is the one that allows getting the green state in the shortest time possible.
-So, in order to respect the rules of the road, the maximum velocity is set equal to the road maximum limit speed.
-By substituting $v_t=v_{lim,road}$ in \cref{MUA}, maximum velocity and acceleration can be computed too.
-An example of the two profiles is represented in \cref{TL11_distance}. $t_{lim}$ is the time needed to reach the traffic light with speed equal to $v_{lim,road}$, i.e. the minimum possible time assuming a UAM to the first traffic light.
+So, in order to respect the rules of the road, the maximum velocity is set equal to $v_t=v_\text{lim,road}$.
+By substituting $v_t=v_\text{lim,road}$ in \cref{MUA}, maximum velocity and acceleration can be computed too.
+An example of the two profiles is represented in \cref{TL11_distance}. $t_\text{lim}$ is the time needed to reach the traffic light with speed equal to $v_\text{lim,road}$, i.e. the minimum possible time assuming a UAM to the first traffic light.

 If the second green phase is under analysis the minimum time needed to reach the traffic light correspond to the time of the red to green phase shift $t_{1,r1}$.
 The maximum one coincides with the time of the second green to red phase shift $t_{1,g2}$.
 In this way the possibility to get either the first or the second red phase is avoided.
-By substituting $t_{1,g2}$ and $t_{1,r1}$ in \cref{MUA}, the minimum and maximum velocity and acceleration profiles can be computed.
+By substituting $t_{1,g2}$ and $t_{1,r1}$ in \cref{MUA}, the minimum and maximum velocity and acceleration profiles can be computed. \paragraph{Red Phase} The minimum time needed for the driver to reach the first available green phase is the one of the red to green phase shift $t_{1,r1}$.
+The maximum one corresponds to the end of the green phase and so to the time of the green to red phase shift $t_{1,g1}$.
+The profiles are shown in \cref{TL1_distance_red}.
+By substituting the previously mentioned times $t_{1,g1}$ and $t_{1,r1}$ in \cref{MUA}, the final formulation can be obtained.